Industry Participation

 Getting to Zero Coalition

-An alliance of more than 80 companies within the maritime, energy, infrastructure and finance industry.
-The Coalition is committed to getting commercially viable zero-emission, deep-sea vessels into operation by 2030.
+Several BW affiliates have joined the Getting to Zero Coalition, an alliance of more than 200 companies within the maritime, energy, infrastructure, and finance industry, including key governments and Inter-Governmental Organisations support.
+The Coalition is committed to getting commercially viable zero-emission deep-sea vessels into operation by 2030.

 All Aboard Alliance